iGio90/IntelliJ-OpenAI/README.md

 ## Intellij and OpenAI

 straight in the code editor.

+works with any intelliJ powered IDE, including Android Studio.

 ### Setup